 - Work with local government or Law Enforcement to put up Neighborhood Watch signs, usually after at least 50% of all households are enrolled.

 - Someone looking into windows and parked cars.

 - Unusual noises.

-- Property being taken out of houses where no one is at home or closed business.
+- Property being taken out of temporarily vacant homes or closed business.